Architecture of the United Arab Emirates: Traditional influences

-Ancient architecture in the United Arab Emirates
+Ancient architecture

 While human settlement in the United Arab Emirates can be traced back to the Stone Age (6,000–3,200 BC), it was not until the Bronze Age (3,200–1,300 BC) that larger establishments began to form.
 Such settlements were developed in inland oases and coastal areas, populated by farmers, animal herders and fisherman.
 The first recorded large settlement was the town of Al Ain, through which inhabitants would export agricultural products through the port of Umm Al Nar, located off Abu Dhabi Island.
 This was a permanent establishment made up of well-constructed buildings built from cut and dressed stone, complete with circular tower-like tombs.
 Evidence from these sites indicates a strong trade evolving from pottery production and the export of copper, particularly between these settlements and surrounding civilisations such as Mesopotamia.

 A water irrigation system known as qanat emerged in the Iron Age (1,300–300 BC).
 This system provided a relatively constant water supply all year round by taking advantage of underground water supplies, leading to a change in settlement patterns as groups would follow the route of the water source.
 Up until the mid 20th century (marking the beginning of Western attention to the area), most building fell into five categories: religious, residential, markets, public, and defensive buildings.
 Buildings that were constructed up until then remained within traditional styles.
 Unlike other styles of Islamic and Persian architecture, there is little ornamentation found in traditional architecture of the UAE.
 Only a small number of mosques offer any form of ornamentation, reflecting the lack of resources at hand and general reliance on simple but effective structures.

-1980s and globalisation
+Globalisation

 The onset of the Globalisation era of the 1980s saw the United Arab Emirates become one of the most developed countries in the Persian Gulf region.
 The country saw a major economic boost with transforming into a commodity based economy, with shipments of oil and natural gas accounting for 40% of total exports and 38% of GDP.
 In the past two decades, significant effort has been made to diversify the economy and reduce dependency on oil revenues, with huge investments in tourism, financial and construction sectors.
 Since the late 1980s, architecture of the United Arab Emirates has become renowned for its urban image, becoming highly westernised but still retaining elements of traditional Emirati culture.